mousepawmedia/devdocs/source/setup/install.rst

 Making Some Decisions
 ==============================

 ..
-NOTE:: You should read the "About Linux" section before continuing.
+NOTE:: You should read the :doc:`setup/about` section before continuing.

 Single Boot or Dual Boot?
 -------------------------------